 Cocky as she may have been, Rachel told Howard she didn't realize she was a lesbian until age 16 or 17.
 "I figured it out through rational deduction.
 I just decided that must be what it is," she said.
 The feelings for women were always there, however, just buried under fear.
 "You don't put a name to it.
 You don't think hard enough about it to understand what it is," Rachel explained.
 "I was worried that I was going to have a hard life."

-Howard speculated that Rachel was a "gold star" lesbian (one who has never had sex with a man), but Rachel refused to answer: "I love that you're intuiting this.
-You're just getting this from my vibe?"
-Howard offered her his unique services--she could both sleep with him and keep her star: "I am like an inch and a half. … You would feel like you're with another woman.
+But is she a "gold star" lesbian (one who has never had sex with a man)?
+Howard asked but Rachel chose not to answer.
+"I love that you're intuiting this," she said.
+"You're just getting this from my vibe?"
+Whether she is or isn't, Howard said she'd still be a gold star lesbian even if she slept with him.
+"I am like an inch and a half," Howard joked.
+"You would feel like you're with another woman.
 I'm very sensitive."

-Rachel also thinks the Republican Party has gone a little nuts in the post-Bush era: "I don't think they know who they are.
-But I don't think they've gone nuts in a way that would make them [nominate] Rick Santorum."
-Asked about her Fox News competitors, Rachel admitted they regularly beat her in the cable news ratings--but the Cartoon Network reigns supreme: "We all get beat by Spongebob."
-She even had kind things to say about the worst of them: "Rush is a propagandist for the Republican party and has brought it to an artform. … He changed AM radio to form it in his image."
+Rachel also thinks the Republican Party has gone a little nuts in the post-Bush era.
+"I don't think they know who they are.
+But I don't think they've gone nuts in a way that would make them [nominate] Rick Santorum," she said.
+Asked about her Fox News competitors, Rachel admitted they regularly beat her in the cable news ratings, but the Cartoon Network reigns supreme.